 You can find information about any arrangements that are in place under the above provisions here.

-The Office of the Police and Crime Commissioner is a partner of the Devon Audit Partnership (DAP) between Devon County, Plymouth City, and Torbay councils.
-DAP provides an internal audit service to both the PCC and the chief constable (CC) in accordance with an annual audit plan agreed by the Joint Audit Committee.
+The Office of the Police and Crime Commissioner is a partner of the South West Audit Partnership (SWAP).
+SWAP provides an internal audit service to both the PCC and the chief constable (CC) in accordance with an annual audit plan agreed by the Independent Audit Committee.

 Buildings and Estates